tinkertanker/letter-maker/README.md

    ```bash
    npm run dev
    ```
+   This uses Nodemon, so the server restarts automatically when files in `src/` or `public/` change.
 The app listens on [http://localhost:3000](http://localhost:3000) by default.
 5. **Generate a PDF**
    - Open the portal in your browser.
    - Provide the recipient’s name and email user ID (everything before `@tinkertanker.com`).